opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/16_applicable_legislation.md

 *

 ## Examples
 * Concrete examples with the use of the full URIs.
+ELI identifer
 * Examples in Turtle.
 * Per case at least one example.